QuantEcon/lecture-python-programming.myst/lectures/workspace.md

 ```{figure} /_static/lecture_specific/workspace/vs_code_extensions.png
 :figclass: auto
 ```
-To run a ```.py``` file,

-- open a Terminal from the launcher and proceed as earlier.
-- click on the Run button on the top right corner of the editor.

 ```{figure} /_static/lecture_specific/workspace/vs_code_run.png
 :figclass: auto
 ```
-Jupyter notebooks (```.ipynb``` files) can be worked on in VS Code.
+Jupyter Notebooks (```.ipynb``` files) can be worked on in VS Code.

-Make sure to install the Jupyter extension from the Extensions tab before you try to open a Jupyter notebook.
+Make sure to install the Jupyter extension from the Extensions tab before you try to open a Jupyter Notebook.

 Create a new file (in the file Explorer tab) and save it with the ```.ipynb``` extension.

-Choose a kernel/environment to run the notebook in by clicking on the Select Kernel button on the top right corner of the editor.
+Choose a kernel/environment to run the Notebook in by clicking on the Select Kernel button on the top right corner of the editor.

 ```{figure} /_static/lecture_specific/workspace/vs_code_kernels.png
 :figclass: auto